7.4.1 Consent to Adoption and Applying for a Placement Order

-- A Placement Order authorises a local authority to place a child for adoption with any prospective adopter(s) chosen by the authority.
+Placement Orders authorise a local authority to place a child for adoption with any prospective adopter(s) chosen by the authority.
 A local authority must apply for a Placement Order before placing a child for adoption if consent to place the child is not forthcoming from the child's parents or guardian.
 A Placement Order must be applied for if Care Proceedings are in progress and the local authority decides that a child should be placed for adoption.
-However if a child is already the subject of a Care Order prior to the a decision being made that s/he should be placed for adoption, the child can either be placed with the consent of the parents or guardian, or the local authority can apply for a Placement Order;
+However if a child is already the subject of a Care Order prior to the a decision being made that s/he should be placed for adoption, the child can either be placed with the consent of the parents or guardian, or the local authority can apply for a Placement Order.

 - The child is already subject to a Care Order;

 - The threshold criteria for making a Care Order are met;